Zaphod's Guide to Safely Consuming PGGB Plus

 PGGB requires 64-bit Windows 10/11 PC or Mac (Mojave or higher).
 A minimum of 32GB RAM, 8 core processor and 256GB of free space on a fast internal NVME drive is recommended.
 The hardware requirement is just a rough guideline as the actual requirement will depend on your music library, the output sample rate you wish to use and the processing efficiency you desire.
 More Memory allows improved speed as PGGB can keep all the data in memory for processing.
 More cores allows PGGB to use parallel processing for improved speed, and faster processor (frequency in GHz) provides PGGB with more processing speed.
 On windows, if you see your CPU utilization is not above 70%, you will have to run PGGB as a administrator so Windows provides PGGB with a higher priority.

-• For PCM conversions: If your library consists of tracks that do not exceed about 12 minutes of length, you may find 16GB RAM and a 4-core processor sufficient for quad precision (128bits), a fast SSD drive for paging (minimum of 128GB is recommended).
+• For PCM conversions: If your library consists of tracks that do not exceed about 12 minutes of length, you may find 16GB RAM and a 4-core processor sufficient for double-double (107 bit) or quad precision (128bits), a fast SSD drive for paging (minimum of 128GB is recommended).
 The requirements double for octuple precision (256bits).
 If your intent is to convert 10s or 100s of albums, a 8 core processor, 64GB RAM and and 512GB of free space for paging would be sufficient for most conversions.

 • For DSD conversions: A minimum of 32GB RAM and 512GB of free space for paging is recommended for DSD rates up to DSD512 and the requirements double for DSD1024 rate.
 If your intent is to convert 10s or 100s of albums, a 16 core processor, 128GB of RAM and 1TB of free space would be sufficient for most conversions.